jomjol/AI-on-the-edge-device/README.md

 See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.

 ### Flashing the SD Card
+The SD card can be setup automatically after the firmware got installed.
+See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#remote-setup-using-the-built-in-access-point) for details.
+For this to work, the SD card must be FAT formated (which is the default on a new SD card).
-The SD card must be flashed separately, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for details.
+Alternatively the SD card still can be setup manually, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#3-sd-card) for details!

 ## Casing
-A 3D-printable housing can be found here:
+Various 3D-printable housing can be found here:
   - https://www.thingiverse.com/thing:4573481 (Water Meter)
   - https://www.thingiverse.com/thing:5028229 (Power Meter)
   - https://www.thingiverse.com/thing:5224101 (Gas Meter)